Coherent excitation energy transfer in model photosynthetic reaction center: Effects of non-Markovian quantum environment: Abstract

 \section{Abstract}

 Excitation energy transfer (EET) and electron transfer (ET) are crucially involved in photosynthetic processes.
 In reality, the photosynthetic reaction center constitutes an open quantum system of EET and ET, which manifests an interplay of pigments, solar light and phonon baths.
-In this work, this open system is investigated by using a mixed dynamic approach.
-The influence of phonon bath is treated via the exact dissipaton equation of motion while that of photon bath is via Lindblad master equation.
-Effects of non-Markovian quantum phonon bath on the coherent transfer dynamics and its manipulations on the current--voltage behaviors associated mainly with steady states are specifically explored.
+So far theoretical studies have been mainly based on master equation approaches in the Markovian condition.
+The non-Markovian environmental effect, which may play a crucial role, has not been sufficiently considered.
+In this work, we propose a mixed dynamic approach to investigate this open system.
+The influence of phonon bath is treated via the exact dissipaton equation of motion (DEOM) while that of photon bath is via the Lindblad master equation.
+Specifically, we explore the effect of non-Markovian quantum phonon bath on the coherent transfer dynamics and its manipulation on the current--voltage behavior.
+Distinguished from the results of completely Markovian Lindblad equation and those adopting classical environment description, the mixed DEOM--Lindblad simulations exhibit transfer coherence up to a few hundreds femtoseconds and the related environmental manipulation effect on current.
+These non-Markovian quantum coherent effects may be extended to more complex and realistic systems and be helpful to the design of organic photovoltaic devices.